huggingface/blog/aws-marketplace.md

 By subscribing through AWS Marketplace, Hugging Face organization usage charges for services like Inference Endpoints will automatically appear on your AWS bill, instead of being charged by Hugging Face to the credit card on file for your organization.

-We are excited about this launch as it allows us to bring our technology to more developers and businesses who rely on AWS.
+We are excited about this launch as it will bring our technology to more developers who rely on AWS, and make it easier for businesses to consume Hugging Face services.

 ## Getting Started